Americans with Disabilities (ADA)

 Process for Requesting an Accommodation

-Qualified individuals with disabilities may make requests for reasonable accommodation to the Associate Director for HR Operations.
+Qualified individuals with disabilities may make requests for reasonable accommodation to the Assistant Director for Benefits or the Supervisor of Compensation and Benefits.
 The employee is responsible for requesting accommodation and for providing medical documentation to assist in understanding the nature of the employee's functional limitations.

-The Associate Director for HR Operations, the Director of Public Safety and the appropriate management representatives identified as having a need to know (e.g., the individual's supervisor/department head or Dean of the Faculty, if accommodation is made for a member of the faculty), will determine the feasibility of the requested accommodation, considering various factors, including, but not limited to, the nature and cost of the accommodation, the availability of tax credits and deductions, outside funding, the college's overall financial resources and organization, and the accommodation's impact on the operation of the department, including its impact on the ability of other employees to perform their duties and on the college's ability to conduct business.
+The Assistant Director for Benefits, the Supervisor of Compensation and Benefits, the CHRO and the appropriate management representatives identified as having a need to know (e.g., the individual's supervisor/department head or VPAA, if accommodation is made for a member of the faculty), will determine the feasibility of the requested accommodation, considering various factors, including, but not limited to, the nature and cost of the accommodation, the availability of tax credits and deductions, outside funding, the college's overall financial resources and organization, and the accommodation's impact on the operation of the department, including its impact on the ability of other employees to perform their duties and on the college's ability to conduct business.

 Questions regarding this policy should be directed to Human Resources at 704-894-2213.